 1. Eat ginger.

 There are many ways to eat ginger.
-You can cook with it or try these?ginger drink recipes.
+You can cook with it or try ginger drinks.

 2. Practice meditation.

-It?s worth mentioning that people who practice meditation report to lose short-term memory when they fall off the wagon.
-Have you tried any of these?meditation techniques?
+It’s worth mentioning that people who practice meditation report to lose short-term memory when they fall off the wagon.
+Have you tried any meditation techniques?

 3. Avoid sugar and foods with added sugar.